FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

 helyOS Sends Assignment to Agent
 --------------------------------
+As earlier mentioned, the assignments usually originated from the microservices.
+That is, the microservices translate the requested mission in assignments: :ref:`helyos_overview`.
+The microservices  return the assignments to helyOS core, and  helyOS  distributes them to the agents.

 helyOS will send an assignment to the agent **only if the agent status is "ready"**.
 This is done via the routing key *agent.{uiid}.assignments*.

 .. figure:: ./img/assignment-data-format.png